 Ankle sprain – how to treat sprained ankles and prevent them from recurring as well as possible complications.

 Achilles tendonitis – gradual onset pain at the back of the ankle, usually worse first thing in the morning and can be stubborn to treat.

-Achilles tendon rupture - a complete rupture of the achiiles tendon.
-Runners over the age of 40 who have a history of achilles pain are particularly susceptible.
+Achilles tendon rupture – a complete rupture of the Achilles tendon.
+Runners over the age of 40 who have a history of Achilles pain are particularly susceptible.

 Peroneal tendonitis – gradual onset pain on the outside of the ankle.

 MCL sprain (medial ligament sprain) – a tear to the medial ligament on the inside of the knee, more likely to be a sudden acute injury.

 Medial cartilage meniscus injury – injury or degeneration of the cartilage meniscus on the inside of the knee.
 Can be gradual or sudden onset.